 An embedded analytics solution can impact your own business as much as it impacts your application.
-Embedded analytics can open the door to new revenue streams and help grow opportunity size.
-You can develop new lines of business around embedded analytics services – such as white labeled dashboards – as ways to expand customer loyalty and scale your business.
-This allows you to unlock more upselling and cross-selling opportunities.
+Embedded analytics often opens the door to new revenue streams and helps grow opportunity size.
+You can develop entirely new lines of business around embedded analytics services – such as white-labeled dashboards – as ways to expand customer loyalty and scale your business.
+More opportunities for upselling and cross-selling?
+Yes please!

 "Generated new revenues by addressing new personas and empowered their 150+ users with data"

 Your application developers would, in an ideal world, be focused on creating new features and improving core functionality, not custom building an extensive analytics engine or coding reporting features that constantly need to be updated.
 With the right embedded analytics, you don’t have to start from scratch to meet customer demands.
 This puts time back into the hands of your developers to improve core features and functionalities, all while delivering a state-of-the-art analytics experience.

 The more an application can guide users through decisions by weaving massive sets of data into something meaningful, the more likely adoption and usage will increase.
 As a software vendor, you need a combination of powerful analytics and visualization capabilities in order to deliver on the promise of turning data into actionable insight.

 Reap the rewards of others’ dedicated BI investments

 As soon as a feature becomes “industry standard” and is noticeably lacking within an application, it creates a challenge for businesses trying to grow their user base.
 And what if you want to integrate world-class analytics into your application?
 By leveraging the dedicated R&D of an analytics vendor, you lift a significant development burden from the shoulders of your developers and product managers.
 Critical updates and new features are automatically integrated into your application, and you get to reap the rewards.

 Leverage a massive support community